RcourseAtKB/sda/README.md

 lookatSHAK(x)
 ```
 **Input**
-- *x*:  Models corresponding to response.
+- *x*:  Write the sor code to look up the information about the place.
+The character has to be a least 4 characters, see the example.

 ### Eksemple
 ```markdown